Odden69/dixies_doggy_daycare/README.md

 https://odden69.github.io/dixies_doggy_daycare/

 ## Credits
-First of all I want to thank my Mentor, Maria Hynes, who has supported me through the project with lots of valuable advice and xxx
+First of all I want to thank my Mentor, Maria Hynes, who has supported me through the project with lots of valuable advice to encouragement.
 The Tutors at Code Institue were there when I ran my head into the wall and needed guidence.
-A really big thank you to all my fellow slackers who are always there and ready to listen and support, weather I am having a technical issue or just a need for mental support.
+A really big thank you to all my fellow slackers who are always there and ready to listen and support, wether I am having a technical issue or just a need for mental support.
-I really don't want to mention anyone specific in case i miss someone but I do have to mention "Team Noiseland", the amazing team I joined the 2021 Retro Gaming Hackathon of Code Institute with.
+I really don't want to mention any specific slacker, in case i miss someone, but I do have to mention "Team Noiseland", the amazing team I joined the 2021 Retro Gaming Hackathon of Code Institute with.
 The members have taken a lot of time to review and comment the project.

 ### Code
 A lot of inspiration to the coding was taken from "The coders coffeehouse" and "Love running" which are projects included in the course at Code Institute.
-To read more about different elements and attributes I ended up on mainly two pages: w3school and css-trick.com
+To read more about different elements or properties I ended up on mainly two pages: w3school and css-trick.com

-- The code for the Popup forms was taken from [W3schools](https://www.w3schools.com/howto/howto_js_popup_form.asp), even if I had to make quite a lot of adjustments to make it work in this case.
+- The code for the Popup forms was taken from [W3schools](https://www.w3schools.com/howto/howto_js_popup_form.asp), even if I had to make quite a lot of adjustments to make it fill my needs.
 - The code for the Back to Top button was taken from [W3schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) and was used almost unchanged.

 ### Images